 For over 30 years, the Toledo Zoo has put on the Lights Before Christmas celebration every December, all month long.
 The celebration began in 1986 with over 50,000 lights and 71,000 visitors.
 Thirty years later, attendance is up to over 200,000!
 They feature an 85-foot Norway Spruce Christmas tree decorated with thousands of lights.
 It takes around five months to decorate the entire zoo with over 10 miles of extension cords and over 70 miles of lights.

-For the best indoor ice skating in Ohio, you must hit up the Chiller Ice Rinks in Columbus!
+For the best indoor ice skating in Ohio, you must hit up the Chiller Ice Rinks in Dublin!
 They offer skate rentals and lessons for beginners.
 You can also come for hockey nights where they'll teach you the basics of the game, and even offer adult-only hockey nights if you want to leave the kids at home.

 The Snow Trails Resort has almost 20 trails that you can snow tube or sled down, ranging from beginner to expert-level in difficulty.
 You can rent snow equipment for cheap or bring your own.
 They offer lessons for beginners, and all courses are ages nine and up.